Jackson Correctional Institution (Florida)

-The Jackson Correctional Institution is a state prison for men located in Malone, Jackson County, Florida, owned and operated by the Florida Department of Corrections.
+The Jackson Correctional Institution (JACCI) is a state prison for men located in Malone, Jackson County, Florida, owned and operated by the Florida Department of Corrections.
 This facility has a mix of security levels, including minimum, medium, and close, and houses adult male offenders.
-Jackson first opened in 1991 and has a maximum capacity of 1346 prisoners.
+Jackson first opened in 1991, has two work camps (Jackson Work Camp and Graceville Work Camp), and has a maximum capacity of 2,096 prisoners.

+History

+JAACI was estimated to cost about $15 million.